 Show Me the Money - Independent Artists v.
 Social Media Sites

-combines community interaction and entertainment to enable its users to create, discover and share content.As a result of the AOL deal, many people walked away with a lot of money.Notably absent among the beneficiaries were the musicians who upload music to the site.Should a company such as Bebo pay musicians who upload original works to the site some form of royalties for the privilege?
+combined community interaction and entertainment to enable its users to create, discover and share content.As a result of the AOL deal, many people walked away with a lot of money.Notably absent among the beneficiaries were the musicians who upload music to the site.Should a company such as Bebo pay musicians who upload original works to the site some form of royalties for the privilege?
+Why has this model persisted for so long, without compensation to artists?

-In a recent NY Times Op-Ed article, artist Billy Bragg explained that he had complained to MySpace that the site was denying unsigned musicians residual rights from original songs posted on Myspace.
+In a NY Times Op-Ed article at the time, artist Billy Bragg explained that he had complained to MySpace that the site was denying unsigned musicians residual rights from original songs posted on Myspace.
 As a result, MySpace changed its terms and conditions to state clearly that all rights to material appearing on the site remain with the originator.

-The founders of Bebo have said they want their site to work for musicians and it is the musicians’ interests that are held first and foremost.Bebo, however, has decided against paying royalties to the musicians even though their music draws subscribers and advertising.Bragg argues that musicians who post on Bebo are similar to investors in a start-up in that their investment is their free music.Once the company, that formerly had no liquid assets, starts making money, musicians deserve a return for their sweat equity.
+The founders of Bebo said they wanted their site to work for musicians and it is the musicians’ interests that are held first and foremost.Bebo, however, decided against paying royalties to the musicians even though their music draws subscribers and advertising.Bragg argued that musicians who post on Bebo are similar to investors in a start-up in that their investment is their free music.Once the company, that formerly had no liquid assets, starts making money, musicians deserve a return for their sweat equity.
+Almost 20 years later, not much has improved for artists in terms of financial benefits to be derived from the distribution of their work on social media platforms.

-Additionally, the argument that sites such as MySpace and Bebo are doing musicians a favor by promoting their work doesn’t seem to cut it for some as performing rights organizations such as ASCAP, BMI, or SESAC do pay artist’s royalties when their music is promoted on the radio, but not for their digital equivalents.
+Additionally, the argument that social media platforms are doing musicians a favor by promoting their work doesn’t seem to cut it.
+Performing rights organizations such as ASCAP, BMI, or SESAC do pay artist’s royalties when their music is promoted on the radio, but not for their digital equivalents.

 The sites clearly gain in value because of the high quality original content that the artists provide.
 Musicians get visibility on these sites they might not otherwise be able to obtain.